theOtherLuke/functions/functions/README.md

 usage: `fedit <function>`

 `fedit` is a quick way to edit any file in the `~/functions` directory regardless of what directory you are in.
 I have it setup to use nano.
 I've honestly just been too lazy to learn a different editor like vi(or its variants) or emacs.
-Just change the editor to that of your choice inside the `fedit` file. `fedit` also sources the freshly edited function file so you shouldn't have to reload your shell to make use of changes in the functions.
+Just change the editor to that of your choice inside the `fedit` file.
+You will need to reload your shell using `source .bashrc` or equivalent for your shell.

 `_fedit_complete` implements command completion for files in `~/functions` so you can use tab at the command line to complete.